Red Cell Community Service

 NCL Wide

-The NCL Red Cell Community team has partnered with Whittington Hospital (WH), University College London Hospital (UCLH), and North Middlesex University Hospital (NMUH) to provide services to the five NCL boroughs of Barnet, Camden, Enfield, Haringey and Islington.
+The NCL Red Cell Community team has partnered with Whittington Health (WH), University College London Hospital (UCLH), and North Middlesex University Hospital (NMUH) to provide services to the five NCL boroughs of Barnet, Camden, Enfield, Haringey and Islington to address the physical, emotional, and social needs of patients and their families.

-The team serves as a source of support, clinical care, advice, and advocacy for individuals with red cell disorders and their families.
 The community service places a strong focus on the individual's needs at any given time and recognises that these needs can be unpredictable and subject to change.
 The service addresses the physical, emotional, and social needs of patients and families affected by red cell disorders.

-The Red Cell Community Service can be accessed by patients through phone or email.
 Specialist nursing care will support patients with sickle cell, thalassaemia and rare inherited anaemias in their own homes with close links to primary, specialist, social and community care to join-up services and create a seamless experience for patients.

 Eligibility Criteria